Table of Contents[Hide][Click to Show]

 But you don’t need an official play area.
 Just head to an empty gate and let the kids run laps around the chairs.
 Don’t try it at a gate filled with weary travelers waiting for their delayed flight to be called.
 You will irritate those testy travelers and the kids will be tripping over the bags in the aisles.
 Just be sure to leave a responsible adult within ear shot of your assigned gate so you don’t miss the flight.
 Or, if you’re traveling alone with the kids, check your flight status regularly, either via an app on your phone or by taking regular walks over to the look at the flight status board.

 This is not the time to get stingy about electronics.
-Tweens and teens will need their phones as much as your toddler will need his iPad.
+Tweens and teens will need their phones as much as your toddler will need an iPad.
 And it all will need to stay charged up.
 So bring a power strip.
 Then you can be the hero who finds the one available plug at the gate and charges everyone’s devices at once.
 Just make sure the older kids have their earbuds and the little ones have kid-sized headphones so they can watch and play without disturbing everyone else.

 Keep the kids contained